Oklein1/berlin-christmas-671final/README.md

-This is my final for Geog 671.
+Disclaimer: __This is my final for Geog 671.
 The University of Humboldt has no affiliation with this map, not is a sponser of it.
-This map is a pure simulation.
+This map is a pure simulation.__